Jesus, Take the Wheel: Composition

 The song was written at co-writer Hillary Lindsey's house and is centered around the premise of what happens "when Jesus takes the wheel," a phrase Gordie Sampson brought to the writing session as a possible title.
 Lyrically, the song tells the story of a woman who survives a car crash, seemingly as part of a miracle of divine intervention.
 Personal stories from the writers' pasts influenced details of the song's lyrics.
 Upon the song's release, some critics questioned the marketability of launching Underwood's career with an overtly faith-based song.

+Following his death in September 2025, Carrie Underwood revealed that it was in fact "Jesus, Take the Wheel" co-writer Brett James who wrote "basically 75% of" the song and also had it "ready when he walked in the room."